-Sexual Assault, Domestic Violence, Dating Violence and Stalking:
+Sexual Assault, Domestic Violence, Dating Violence and Stalking Primary Prevention and Awareness

-Prevention

-Primary Prevention and Awareness

 Chowan University's primary prevention and awareness program is conducted each fall for all new faculty staff and students.
 The programs covers Title IX issues related to Rape, Sexual Violence, Sexual Assault Sexual Harassment, Dating Violence, Domestic Violence, Stalking, Sexual Exploitation and Sexual Coercion.
-These programs shall include a statement that the University prohibits sexual assault, dating violence, domestic violence, and stalking; Bystander Intervention and other community expectations are provided.
-The mandatory trainings are provided by The Association of Title IX Administrators (ATIXA).
+These programs shall include a statement that the University prohibits sexual assault, dating violence, domestic violence, and stalking; Bystander Intervention and other community expectations are provided; definitions for consent are part of presentation as well as information to reduce risk.
+The mandatory trainings for new student and athletes are provided by the Title IX Office in cooperation with our Title IX attorneys.
+Chowan University employees are provided annual training by the Human Resources office through their online training platform.